kajott/TrackMeister/README.md

         ; we want to play the loop, but fade out directly after it;
         ; the fade has been configured above already, now set up the loop:
         loop: true

+    [07*]
+        ; track 7 is terribly silent, we need to boost it by 4.2 dB: gain = 4.2

-        ; in practice, we would write this option into the tmcp.ini file in ; the directory where the entries reside, not the "global" config file ; next to tmcp.exe, or even in the .tmcp file next to the .mod file
+Note that in practice, the track-specific options would rather be written into the `tmcp.ini` file in the directory where the entries reside, or the even into the `.tmcp` file next to the module file itself, and maybe not into the "global" config file that's located next to `tmcp.exe`.